 - Tracking the location of industrial assets and

 - Managing the flow of materials through an industrial facility

-IoT is the future that promises to revolutionize how we interact with the world around us.
+IoT is the future that promises to revolutionize how we interact with the world around us and is an integral component of smart manufacturing.
 But, it also has its problems.